Hiking the Diamond Head Trail (Lēʻahi) in Waikīkī on Oʻahu, Hawaiʻi

 Additionally, the second option to visit both the Makapuʻu Lighthouse and Diamond Head Trail under one reservation is easily the best value for your money!

-All said, one of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
+All this to say, one of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
 As long as you’re booking more than three days in advance, you have the option to book ahead and cancel in the future if you change your mind.

 Walking into Diamond Head